 Directly elected presidents, in contrast, especially those who run as members of political parties (rather than being elected as independents), are usually expected to make robust use of their constitutional powers.
 It must be emphasized, however, that these general observations are not hard-and-fast rules.
 Some directly elected presidents (such as that of Ireland) have only narrowly limited powers with regard to dissolution.
-Others (such as the president of Austria) are constrained by conventions and by political circumstances that prevent them from using their powers of dissolution despite being popularly elected and having broad powers of dissolution in the text of the constitution.
+Others (such as the president of Austria) are constrained by conventions and by political circumstances that under normal circumstances would prevent them from using their powers of dissolution at will, despite being popularly elected and having broad powers of dissolution in the text of the constitution.